gordonbchen/bml/diffusion/proj2.md

 * Observed and unobserved random variables?
 * What is the goal of the project?

-We aim to develop a generative model that can learn a probability distribution,
-$$P(x),$$
-over images $x\in D$, where $x$ is an image in our data set $D$, to generate images similar to what's in $D$.
+We aim to develop a generative model that can learn a probability distribution $P(x)$ over images $x\in D$, where $x$ is an image in our data set $D$, to generate images similar to what's in $D$.
 For this project specifically, we plan to use the MNIST dataset, where each image lies in a high dimension pixel space $\mathbb{R}^{28\times28}$.
 Diffusion models can generate images, but they operate on pixel values.
 Each image in MNIST has 784 pixels, and running a diffusion in the pixel space is inefficient because each diffusion step has to process all 784 dimensions.
 The main question we are trying to address is how we can model $P(x)$ efficiently by avoiding the high computational cost of performing diffusion directly in the pixel space?

 To address this, we introduce a latent variable model in which we learn a lower dimensional representation (through a variational autoencoder (VAE)) of a smaller latent vector, $z_0$ of images and perform diffusion in this latent space.
 After the reverse diffusion process, $z_0$ is decoded back to the pixel domain to produce a generated image $\hat{x}$.